idris-p/Graphing-Calculator/README.md

 # Graphing Calculator

-An interactive graphing calculator application built using **Python**, **Tkinter**, and **NumPy**.
+An interactive graphing calculator application built using **Python**, **Tkinter**, and **SymPy**.
 It allows users to plot up to **20 Cartesian equations** simultaneously, with a wide range of mathematical functions available.
 The application includes various customisation options, a **calculus problem solver**, and a settings menu.

 ## Features
 ✅ **Graph Plotting** – Input up to **20 equations** and visualise them on a Cartesian plane.